cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

           Input shares                Output Shares
 ~~~
-{: #overall-flow title="Overall data flow in a private measurement system"}
+{: #overall-flow title="Overall data flow of a VDAF"}

+> CP Note that I changed this caption to talk specifically about VDAFs rather
+> than generally about private measurement systems.
+Systems like RAPPOR have a
+> different data flow.

 Aggregators are a new class of actor relative to traditional measurement systems
-where clients submit measurements to a server.
-They are critical for both the
+where clients submit measurements to a single server.
+They are critical for
-privacy properties of the system and the correctness of the measurements
+both the privacy properties of the system and the correctness of the
-obtained.
-The privacy properties of the system are assured by non-collusion
+measurements obtained.
+The privacy properties of the system are assured by
-among aggregators, and aggregators are the entities that perform validation of
+non-collusion among aggregators, and aggregators are the entities that perform
-client inputs.
-Thus clients trust aggregators not to collude and collectors
+validation of client inputs.
+Thus clients trust aggregators not to collude and
-trust aggregators to properly verify client inputs.
+collectors trust aggregators to properly verify client inputs.

-Within the bounds of the non-collusion requirements of a given VDAF instance, it
+Within the bounds of the non-collusion requirements of a given VDAF instance --
+privacy requires that a subset of the Aggregators (typically just one) is honest
-is possible for the same entity to play more than one role.
+-- it is possible for the same entity to play more than one role.
 For example,
-the collector could also act as a collector, effectively using the other
+the Collector could also act as an Aggregator, effectively using the other
-aggregators to augment a basic client-server protocol.
+Aggregators to augment a basic client-server protocol.
 It is even possible to
-have a fully democratic system, where each participant acts as client,
+have a fully democratic system, where each participant acts as Client,
-aggregator, and collector -- allowing a group of participants to agree on an
+Aggregator, and Collector -- allowing a group of participants to agree on an
 aggregate over a set of measurements without any participant learning anything
 about other participants' measurements.